 Eastern Orthodox Church prohibits cremation because it as a departure from the belief in resurrection.
-Mormons, or the Church of the Latter Day Saints (LDS), strongly support burial over cremation, although the church allows cremation in cultures where it's customary.
+Mormons, or The Church of Jesus Christ of Latter-day Saints (LDS), strongly support burial over cremation, although the church allows cremation in cultures where it's customary.

 The importance and sacrament of the body, as well as the fact that groups that opposed the church advocated cremation, led to the Roman Catholic Church's long-time opposition to cremation, although it wasn't technically against church dogma.
 In the 1960s, canon law was relaxed and the church reiterated that cremation was allowed without penalty.
 Requiem Mass can be held with a body that would be cremated or, upon permission of the local bishop, with the cremated remains.